Californium(III) polyborate

 Californium polyborate is a covalent compound with formula Cf[B6O8(OH)5].
 In this compound the californium is in a +3 oxidation state.
+This compound is the highest atomic number borate with a visible solid phase.
+Heavier elements than californium decay too fast to make macroscopic amounts of solid crystals.

 Californium polyborate is unusual in that californium is covalently bound to the borate.
 Californium was expected to resemble lanthanide elements in being highly ionic.
 The polyborate anion is polarisable and flexible.
 The 5f, 6d, 7s, and 7p orbitals of californium are all involved on the bonding.
 Most valence electrons are in the 5f orbital, and a significant fraction (2/3) in the 6d orbital, and smaller fractions of one electron are in the 7s and 7p orbitals.

 Formation

 Californium(III) polyborate can be made by autoclaving a californium(III) chloride solution in water with excess boric acid for a week at 240°C. This is then cooled slowly to room temperature for another three days.
 Water dissolves excess boric acid to leave insoluble crystals of the borate.